 Funny.
 When we were kids, most of us heard and maybe said, “Sticks and stones will break my bones, but words will never hurt me.”
-You remember that, right?

 Now those words don’t sound so bad, do they?
 No swearing.
 No name-calling.
+No inner-child berating the adult.
 But because of what those words meant at that time, they instantly killed my momentum.
 So much for being productive.

 You spotted the word that stopped me, right?
 Yes.
 “ONLY.”
-As in – “I have plenty of time left in the day to finish my to-do list, so I can play some more games on the computer.
-I can check Facebook and beBee (and not leave for an hour).
+As in “it’s really early n the day.
+I have plenty of time left today to finish my to-do list, so I can play some more games on the computer.
+I can check Facebook and LinkedIn (and not leave for an hour).
 I can put in a load of laundry.
 I can write another blog post!
 I can . . . because I have all that time stretching out.”

 It took me the better part of two hours to get back on track, mainly because I had given myself permission to goof off without realizing it.
 Now that I’m aware of it, I stop myself cold when I think or say it, especially in the morning when I haven’t accomplished much yet.

 How do you deal with language issues that you create?
 What words help or hurt you?